Season 2025 - The Caribbean: The Windward Islands

 Grenada: major repairs (6 Jan - 4 Feb 2025)

-This wasn't how I imagined Arkyla's Caribbean adventure would start... major hull repairs following a suspected whale impact whilst crossing the Atlantic!
+This wasn't how I imagined Arkyla's Caribbean adventure would start... major hull repairs following a whale impact whilst crossing the Atlantic!
 In the world of sailing though, every day is a learning day whether on the water or marooned on the hard.
+As it turned out however, we were more than fortunate to have chosen wisely in both boatyard and contractors to carry out the work.
+Similarly, we tested Arkyla's new insurers Global Yacht Cover (through TopSail) to the full and were not let down in terms of speed, service, and outcome.

 Clarkes Court Boatyard: